 This subarticle does not apply to landfills that receive only hazardous waste, or are currently regulated under the Comprehensive Environmental Response, Compensation and Liability Act 42 U.S.C, Chapter 103 (Promulgated 12/11/80; Amended 10/17/86).

-This subarticle does not apply to landfills that receive only construction and demolition wastes, inert waste, or non-decomposable wastes.
+This subarticle does not apply to landfills that contain only construction and demolition wastes, inert waste, or non-decomposable wastes.

 This subarticle does not apply to closed or inactive MSW landfills with less than 450,000 tons of waste-in-place.